 This last blunder, however, was little to think about, and for me nothing to speak about.
-But when he comes forward to use the power given to him by free men to set up in Ireland, instead of the old Protestant Ascendency, a political ascendency virtually of Romanism; when to do this he disunites the kingdom; when he reverses the progressive policy of Cavour, of Bismarck, of Abraham Lincoln, of the noble Swiss General Dufour, of all great men who have made a mark by opposing small contentious States to weld great and magnanimous ones; when he does this because it is well pleasing to Cardinal Manning, and because Mr. Parnell graciously accepting it, in part, for the day, gives him votes; and when he manipulates Nonconformist members till their talk with the shibboleths of Liberalism has acquired the substance of the Romanists' and rebels' talk, it is time for those who follow the old flag to say: The hour of parting has come.
+But when he comes forward to use the power given to him by free men to set up in Ireland, instead of the old Protestant Ascendency, a political ascendency virtually of Romanism; when to do this he disunites the kingdom; when he reverses the progressive policy of Cavour, of Bismarck, of Abraham Lincoln, of the noble Swiss General Dufour, of all great men who have made a mark by opposing small contentious States to weld great and magnanimous ones; when he does this because it is well pleasing to Cardinal Manning, and because Mr. Parnell graciously accepting it, in part, for the day, gives him votes; and when he manipulates Nonconformist members till their talk with the shibboleths of Liberalism has acquired the subfor those who follow it and rebels' talk, it is time for those who follow the old flag to say: The hour of parting has come.
 Thou wilt go the way thy inclinations lead thee; as for the sons of the men whose fathers were the pioneers and watchmen of civil and religious freedom all over the world, they will follow in the steps of their fathers.
 We shall gratefully remember all the good thou hast done.
 May it be remembered after thee, and may the evil be interred before thy bones!
 We cannot, however, be partners in degrading from full and equal citizenship our fellow Protestants, in order to elevate others to more than full and equal citizenship, by making them masters of as good men as they are, to say the least.

 So far as to the forsaking of Mr. Gladstone.
 Now as to finally settling the Irish question.
 What he proposes to do will unsettle the foundations which for fourscore years have held us together without a civil war.
-We know that it has done so-that it has given.

-to Ireland and Irishmen a place and heritage they never could have won had they stood alone.
-We know, therefore, what he will unsettle.
-We do not know what questions this measure will raise.
+We know that it has done so-that it has given to Ireland and Irishmen a place and heritage they never could have won had they stood alone.
+We know, there-We do not know what fore, what he will unsettle. questions this measure will raise.
 But it will raise ten Irish questions for one it settles.
 It will raise them with an exasperation and vehemence hitherto unknown ever since the Union.
 It will raise them between nation and nation, in the harbours, in the custom houses, the excise offices, the rent offices, where England will appear as bondholder, and be vituperated as usurer.
 It will raise them amid yells of scorn and a boundless sense of power.
 You did it; will be dinned in your timorous ears; You did it, because you were afraid of us and of our clergy; you said so, because you were afraid of the boys and girls in America; and you want us, indeed, to be gentle, and not draw the rope tight about the "neck."
-We told you, Mr. Gladstone, when you ran away from the Boers, that you would live to live to run another day; and you'll see.
+We told you, Mr. Gladstone, when you ran away from the Boers, that you would live to run another day; and you'll see.
 No one who knows Ireland will say that this caricatures the men or their mood.
-With men in such a mood, the change will a similar time that the change will a similar time to the change will a similar time to the change will a similar time to the change will be similar times to the change to the change will be similar times to the change will be similar times to the change to the change to the change will be similar times to the change to the chan will raise old questions in new and more irritating forms, without the lubricating influence which time brings to working gear.
-Ay, it will raise them, too, with friends and strong-hearted freemen betrayed, scorned scorned, cast off, thrust down by British bayonets under oppression.
+With men in such a mood, the change will raise old questions in new and more irritating forms, without the lubricating influence which time brings to working gear.
+Ay, it will raise them, too, with friends and strong-hearted freemen betrayed, scorned, cast off, thrust down by British bayonets under oppression.